thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Okay, cool.
-So the only thing `ContactsDetailComponent` does, is it fetches a contact object by the given id and assigns that object to its local `contact` property, which then allows us to interpolate expressions like `{%raw%}{{contact.name}}{%endraw%}` in the template of the component.
+So the only thing `ContactsDetailComponent` does, is to fetch a contact object by the given id and assign that object to its local `contact` property, which then allows us to interpolate expressions like `{%raw%}{{contact.name}}{%endraw%}` in the template of the component.

 Let's take a look at the component's template: